JohnTelford/mkdocs-2/docs/website-development-stack.md

 	- **Developers:**

     	- **Local Repository**:
-		Each developer has their own "Local Repository" that is derived, which can be updated with the approved changes in the "Remote Repository."
+			Each developer has their own "Local Repository" that is derived from the GitHub "Central Repository".
+It can be updated with the approved changes in the "Remote Repository."

 		- **VScode**